Hamu111268/ORA_final_project/README.md

 ## Motivation and Background

+Nowadays, environmental pollution and road congestion problems are getting increasingly worse, especially in densely populated areas.
-In order to solve the problem of environmental pollution and road congestion, if using carpooling services, we can reduce the amount of carbon dioxide emitted by each car.
+If using carpooling services, we can reduce the amount of carbon dioxide emitted by each car.

-Furthermore, increasing customer (passenger) satisfaction with shorter waiting time.
+Furthermore, cutting down the cost of travel for each passenger and increasing passenger satisfaction with shorter waiting time are also the advantages of carpooling services.

-Here, we are going to use reinforcement learning to simulate the carpooling problem.
+Here, we are going to use Reinforcement Learning to simulate the carpooling problem.

+Our carpooling problem is not going to address problem of scheduling a fleet of taxis, but provide user(passenger) a option to choose a taxi which can let user has the shortest waiting time.

 ## Methodology